 Kern County is the third largest county in the state in terms of square miles.
 The city of Bakersfield is the main metropolitan area, having the highest concentrated population.
-Rather than focus on a specific type of crime or zip code, JJCPA and YOBG funded programs primarily serve youth deemed moderate-risk or high-risk to reoffend based on PACT assessments who reside in the general Bakersfield area and services will be driven by the case plans.
+Rather than focus on a specific type of crime or zip code, JJCPA and YOBG funded programs primarily serve youth deemed moderate-risk or high-risk to re-offend who reside in the general Bakersfield area.
 However, YOBG funded programming that occurs within the three juvenile institutions will support youth committed to those programs from throughout Kern County and are not specific to Bakersfield area residents.